weizhou0/SAIGE-QTL-doc/docs/single_step2.md

 ## Step 2: performing single-variant association tests

 * File formats for dosages/genotypes of genetic variants to be tested can be used: PLINK, VCF, [BGEN](https://bitbucket.org/gavinband/bgen/overview), [SAV](https://github.com/statgen/savvy)
-* Conditional analysis based summary stats can be performed (--condition) can be performed in Step 2
+* Conditional analysis based summary stats can be performed (using the --condition flag) in Step 2, see below
 * To query and test a subset of markers
 * * both variant IDs (chr:pos:ref:alt) and range of chromosome positions (chr start end) (--idstoIncludeFile=./input/includeID.list_1, --rangestoIncludeFile=./input/includerange.txt)
 * * for VCF and SAV input, when query with chromosome range,  only one range of chromosome positions can be specified (--rangestoIncludeFile=./input/includerange_oneline.txt)
 * --markers_per_chunk can be used to specify the number of markers to test and output as one chunk. default=10000.
 Note that a small number may slow down the job.
 It is required that this number is >= 1000.
 * For VCF/BCF/SAV input, --vcfField=DS to test dosages and  --vcfField=GT to test genotypes.
 Use --vcfFile to specify VCF, BCF or SAV files.
 For VCF and BCF input, a .csi index file is required in the same directory.
 For SAV input, a .s1r index file created with savvy is required in the same directory.
 Index files need to have the same name as the VCF, BCF, or SAV files with suffix: csi or s1r.
 Note: --vcfFileIndex is used to specify the index file.
 This option will be removed in the next version (v1.1.4).
 * By default, missing genotypes/dosages will be imputed as the best guessed gentoypes/dosages (as round(2*freq) with --impute_method=best_guess).
-Note that currently dropping samples with missing genotypes/dosages is not supported
+Note that currently dropping samples with missing genotypes/dosages is not supported.
 * --sampleFile is used specify a file with sample IDs for bgen file.

 ```